 When extracting the data from the THL, the Amazon Redshift replicator writes the data into CSV files according to the name of the source tables.
 The files contain all of the row-based data, including the global transaction ID generated by the extractor during replication, and the operation type (insert, delete, etc) as part of the CSV data.

-The generated CSV files are loaded into Amazon S3 using the s3cmd command.
+The generated CSV files are loaded into Amazon S3 using either the s3cmd command or the aws s3 cli tools.
 This enables easy access to your Amazon S3 installation and simplifies the loading.

 The CSV data is loaded from S3 into Redshift staging tables using the